wdc756/StarTrace/README.md

 While this may seem kind of pointless, the real power of Star Trace comes from Patterns because of their ability to create complex but still structured strings.
-Let's say we're writing a program that reads sensor data and saves it to files.
+Let's say we're writing a program that reads sensor data and saves it to a file.
 We can create a file name Pattern that takes in the current test name, the current date, and the current time, and then save the data to a file with that name.